Oval Superstars Tour: Sporting regulations

 The OST is run at venues licensed by Speedway New Zealand, the major governing body of Speedway in NZ.

 Race day format

 In most cases, an OST event consists of the field of cars being split into three even groups.
 There are three qualifying heats to sort the grid for the Main Event.
 In each heat, two groups will take part, with the grids ordered to give all drivers a fair chance across the night.
 As an example, Heat One is Group 1 & 2, Heat Two is Group 1 & 3 & Heat Three is Group 2 & 3.
 Drivers receive grid points for the race results, with first place taking 24, second 23, third 22 and so on.

-Following qualifying, driver's grids for the Main Event are determined by their grid points, with the highest points scorers starting at the front.
-Main Events are usually 20 laps in distance, except for the tour's annual premier event the Windy City Showdown, which in competed for over 30 laps.
+After qualification, driver's grids for the Main Event are determined by their grid points, with the highest points scorers starting at the front.
+Main Events are usually 20 laps in distance, except for the tour's annual premier event—the Windy City Showdown, which is competed for over 30 laps.